angular/angular/aio/content/guide/npm-packages.md

 What if "A" and "B" depend on different versions of "C" ("C1" and "C2").
 The npm package system supports that.
 It installs "C1" in the `node_modules` folder for "A" and "C2" in the `node_modules` folder for "B".
-Now "A" and "B" have their own copies of "C" and they run without interferring with one another.
+Now "A" and "B" have their own copies of "C" and they run without interfering with one another.

 But there is a problem.
 Package "A" may require the presence of "C1" without actually calling upon it directly.
 "A" may only work if *everyone is using "C1"*.
 It falls down if any part of the application relies on "C2".